neerajk555/SQL-Training-exercise/module-14-triggers/03-Independent-Practice.md

 FROM ip14_email_change_log;
 ```

-**Explanation:**
+**Explanation for Beginners:**
-- AFTER UPDATE trigger ensures customer email is already updated
+- **AFTER UPDATE** trigger means customer email is already updated in customers table before trigger fires
-- `IF OLD.email != NEW.email` prevents unnecessary cascading
+- `IF OLD.email != NEW.email` prevents unnecessary cascading when you update name but not email
-- ROW_COUNT() captures how many rows were affected by each UPDATE
+- **ROW_COUNT()** is a MySQL function that tells you how many rows the last UPDATE changed (0, 1, 2, etc.)
-- Variables track which tables were updated
+- **Variables** (orders_updated, tickets_updated) track which tables were affected - used for logging
-- All updates happen in same transaction (all succeed or all fail)
+- **Transaction Safety**: All updates happen in same transaction - think of it as "all or nothing"
+  - If any UPDATE fails, MySQL automatically rolls back ALL changes (even the original customer email update)
+  - This prevents partial updates that could leave data inconsistent
-- Log provides complete audit trail
+- **Log** provides complete audit trail - you can see exactly what changed, when, and what was affected

+**How the cascade works:**
+1. User updates: `UPDATE customers SET email = 'new@email.com' WHERE customer_id = 1`
+2. Customer email is updated in customers table
+3. Trigger fires AFTER that update
+4. Trigger updates email in orders table (for that customer)
+5. Trigger updates email in tickets table (for that customer)
+6. Trigger updates email in newsletters table (for that customer)
+7. Trigger logs the change with count of affected rows
+8. All done automatically - user only updated one table!

 **Important Notes:**
 1. **Data Denormalization**: In this exercise, email is stored in multiple tables (denormalized).
 In real systems, you'd typically use customer_id as a foreign key and JOIN to get email.